Skip to content

 Lessons Learned

-This experience prooved that high availability can be achieved with just two servers using Keepalived.
+This experience proved that high availability can be achieved with just two servers using Keepalived.
 Here are some key takeaways:

 1. Simplicity and Power: Keepalived is a powerful tool that is relatively simple to set up and configure.